drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

     2. Obtain membership odds to be airdropped into a Group Comparison model weighted by shift data
     3. Find memberships by brute forcing the constrained optimization problem.

 There remains a lot to be tinkered with.
-Adding penalties, seperating wrap-arounds or other secondary types from shots, partitioning the rink's grid by zone before smoothing, possibly lasso regularization...
+Adding penalties, separating wrap-arounds or other secondary types from shots, partitioning the rink's grid by zone before smoothing, possibly lasso regularization...
 I suspect most to be fruitless.
 The main sticking point is distilling winger labels.
-Diminishing the additive smoothing or pushing the KDE to produce more discrimative ratios leads to similar yet murky results.
+Diminishing the additive smoothing or pushing the KDE to produce more discriminative ratios leads to similar yet murky results.
 Forwards tend to cross over the $$y = 0$$ line enough to require more spatial sampling for consistency.
 The only way I've found to overcome this is by feeding season data into the single game strength terms, which might not be the most principled approach.
 I subsist this provides close to ideal results without manually checking.
 It seems adequate if your goal is to get positional eligibility status for fantasy hockey.

 You can reach me on twitter @yimmymcbill if you have suggestions!